Relativistic perfect fluids near Kasner singularities: Euler equations on Kasner backgrounds

 We multiply \eqref{eq:AAA1} through with $(-t)^{-({K}^2-1)/2-5\Gamma_1} V_\lambda V^\lambda$ and express that system as a partial differential equation for the unknown

 where $T$ is given by \eqref{eq:EulerResc0}.
 In this way, the Euler equations take the form

 where

-with $t<0$ and $v\in\Vbb$.
+with $t<0$ and $v\in\Vbb$\footnote{Recall that $\Vbb$ is the trivial bundle $\Tbb^3\times \Rbb^4$.}.
 Here, $r$, $P_0$, \ldots, $P_3$ and $Q_0$, \ldots, $Q_3$ are all quadratic polynomials in the components\footnote{Observe that strictly speaking $v$ is an element of the trivial bundle $\Vbb$.
 Thinking of $v$ as a vector in $\Rbb^4$ is justified by our conventions above.} $v\in \Rbb^4$ with $(t,x,y,z)$-independent coefficients, which only depend on the parameter $\gamma$, and not, for example, on $K$.
 These polynomials are all chosen to be strictly positive whenever they are evaluated at $v=(v^0,0,0,0)^{\tr}$ with $v^0>0$, and in particular,